Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 How is the liquidator appointed and what is the extent of his or her powers and responsibilities?

 In a bankruptcy, the liquidator is typically a trustee in bankruptcy that is appointed when a debtor makes a voluntary assignment or is adjudged bankrupt.
 A trustee is chosen by the debtor at the time of the voluntary assignment or by the creditor at the time of the commencement of an involuntary bankruptcy.
 The proposed trustee is confirmed at the first meeting of creditors.
-The method of liquidation is often approved by the court before the liquidation commences and the resulting sale, if significant, is also subject to court approval.
+The method of liquidation is often approved by the court before the liquidation commences and the resulting sale, if outside the ordinary course of business or above a prescribed threshold, is also subject to court approval.

 A separate liquidator or auctioneer may also be retained to liquidate the assets at public auction.
 If an auctioneer is retained, the powers and responsibilities will be set out in a contractual arrangement that is subsequently court approved.

 What is the extent of the court’s involvement in liquidation procedures?